AromaKitsune/Windows-XAML-Styles/README.md

 * Custom arrow glyphs (back, forward, up, more)
 * Mica effect extended to the Command Bar
 * Dynamic image container height for the Details Pane
-* Removed the tab's Close button (to close it, middle-click it or press Ctrl+W)
+* Removed the tab's Close button (to close the tab, middle-click it or press Ctrl+W)
 * Context Menu: Removed the Share options